MadrinanComLab/Exp-PocketBase/README.md

 ```

 <br/>

-Before we proceed in creating the first user, let's breakdown the example code above because there was a huge change between example #1 and #2.<br/><br/>
+Before we proceed with creating the first user, let's breakdown the example code above because there was a huge change between examples `#1` and `#2`.<br/><br/>

-- First, is about the `React-hook-form`, which will help us to handle the sample login:
+- First is about the `React-hook-form`, which will help us handle the sample login:
 ```javascript
 const { register, handleSubmit } = useForm();
 ```